-One easy way to spot a Maine Coon cat, is by their voice.
+One easy way to spot a Maine Coon cat is by its voice.

 11. Growing Cycle

 Maine Coon cats are known for growing very slowly, not reaching full size until 3-4 years old.
-This is different from other cat breeds, who reach full size by roughly 2 years.
+This is different from other cat breeds, which reach full size in roughly 2 years.